Skip to Main Content

 This source within a source is known as an 'indirect source'.
 If you can't access the original source, make it clear in the text of your document that you are quoting a secondary source.

-The AMA Manual section 3.13.10 states:
+The 10th edition of the AMA Manual section 3.13.10 states:

 Reference may be made to one author’s citation of, or quotation from, another’s work.
 Distinguish between citation (work mentioned) and quotation (words actually quoted).
 In the text, the name of the original author, rather than the secondary source, should be mentioned.
 (See also 3.11.12, References to Print Journals, Discussants)..... citation of the original document is preferred unless it is not readily available.